Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/TESTING.md

     - I have widened the description to find right tags
 - Error in showing countries
     - I have spelled correctly
+- Users can manually write 999 therefore having a cart of value of 1m.
+    - Debug the validation form by adding "form[0].requestSubmit()"
+- CRUD functionality for Stripe payments is broken.
+    - Set the DEBUG into False.
+- Cannot fully register to the app, as the confirmation email is never received.
+    - Removed var development then set the DEBUG into False.
+- Users are able to initiate but not complete the payment process due to code bugs.
+    - Confirmation email folder moved to templates checkout folder.

 ### Unresolved bugs